build container without cache

 Inspect Docker image content

-The easiest way is to start container and attach to it and use ls
+The easiest way is to start container and attach to it and use ls, but what if container can not be started or

 it’s dangerous to start it ?